-The term "darkhorse" originally comes from racetrack parlance, and refers to the unknown entity, an unremarkable horse in any race who is, by the odds, least likely to win.
-Another old saying,"from the horse's mouth" also was coined by bookies and tipsters and racetrack gamblers.
+The term "darkhorse" originally comes from racetrack parlance and refers to "the unknown" entity, or any unremarkable horse in any race who is, by the odds, least likely to win.
+Anither old saying,"from the horse's mouth" also was coined by bookies and tipsters and racetrack gamblers.
 It's the promise of special knowledge, the inside info, the assurance of truth and certainty (which of course there is none of in racehorse betting.)
 And it meant, "THIS is the one that's gonna win for sure – I got it straight from the horse's mouth."

 The most engaging things about Gully Jimson are his relentless passion for his art and his unshakeable faith in life and in God.
 He has a different sort of spirituality, to say the least, but for him it's genuine.
 He refers to God as "The Horse," and whenever he gets a great artistic idea, an inspiration, or a revelation, he says "I got it straight from the Horse."

-I loved horses as a child, in the idealistic, impractical way children do.
+I loved horses as a child, in the idealistic impractical way children do.
 That's how I learned about horseracing and the "darkhorse."
 The odds are long against a darkhorse, but once in a while, against all the odds, the darkhorse wins.
-Then, because of those long odds, when the darkhorse does win,
+Then, because of those long odds, when the darkhorse does win, s/he wins big.

 Maybe I'm the darkhorse.
 Or maybe the darkhorse is you.
 Nothing is really impossible unless you believe it is.
 In this life, if you believe you have a chance, and you run the best race you can, you have as much chance as anybody.
 In spite of the odds, in spite of the looks of things, you could win.

 Seabiscuit was not an impressive looking horse and was considered to be quite lazy, preferring eating and sleeping to exercise.
-The horse had been written off by most of the racing industry after losing his first 17 races, however, he eventually became one of the greatest Thoroughbred champions of all time.
-The grandson of Man o' War, Seabiscuit raised the hopes and spirits of a beleaguered nation during the Great Depression with a series of unlikely victories.
+The horse had been written-off by most of the racing world after losing his first 17 races, yet eventually he became one of the greatest Thoroughbred champions of all time.
+Seabiscuit raised the hopes and spirits of a beleaguered nation during the Great Depression with a series of unlikely victories.
 Nov.1st, 2018 marks the 80th Anniversary of his legendary win in a match race against Triple Crown winner War Admiral at Pimlico in 1938.
 The race drew 40,000 spectators, an enormous crowd in those days, and was broadcast by radio to President Franklin Roosevelt and 40 million other listeners across the country.
 Considered a West Coast underdog, Seabiscuit inspired America with his awe-inspiring win against all odds, but what made this crooked legged, supposed lazy horse a champion?
-The unanimous answer of his trainers, jockey, owner, handlers, and millions fo devoted fans, including myself:
+The unanimous answer of his trainers, jockey, owner, handlers, and millions fo devoted fans, including myself: Heart.
+Tremendous heart.
+He loved to win, and when it mattered, he did.